IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Basicaly if you move a marble the trade will take 10 seconds to settle.
 The **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
 This is normal and is because of a the long batch time.
-Please be patient while we think of a better visual way handle and represent these long pauses.

 Next we need to **pass the location of our peer to our marbles application**.
 This is done by editing the `/config/blockchain_creds1.json` file.